-Comparing spruce vs. pine vs. fir wood helps you decide which wood to use based on your project.
+Comparing spruce (Picea spp.) vs. pine (Pinus spp.) vs. fir wood (Abies spp.) helps you decide which wood to use based on your project.
 Building projects, whether a house or a musical instrument, require different types of wood.
 No two types of wood are the same, though species within a group may be similar in texture, weight or appearance.
 Conifer trees, such as pine, spruce and fir, all have similar traits but also different characteristics that make them ideal for use in various projects.

 Spruce, Pine and Fir Identification

-Pine, spruce and fir trees are all evergreen trees.
-They are identified easily by their needles and cones with seeds, as deciduous trees have leaves and different forms, such as acorns, with seeds instead.
+Pine, spruce, and fir trees are all evergreen trees.
+They are identified easily by their needled or scaled leaves and cones with seeds, compared to deciduous trees that have broad leaves and different structures, such as acorns, as seeds instead.
 Pine trees feature needles that cluster in groups of two, three or five and jet outward from the branches, whereas spruce and fir trees feature needles that are individually attached to the branches.
 Furthermore, pine cones are woody with a rigid exterior, while spruce cones are thinner and more flexible.

 Comparison of Hardness